ChallySand/git-papers/journal.md

-# My title
+# Our title

-Authored by: Chaleece
+Authored by: Chaleece and John

-Introduction based on results from Smith (2009), DuPre (2012).
+Introduction based on results from Smith (2009), DuPre (2012i).